 Outdoor exploration is an integral part of each day at CNS, which may include elements such as water play; gardening activities via our garden beds that are adjacent to each classroom; cooking in the mud kitchen; foraging for sticks, rocks, pinecones, and acorns; tracking the flight of a butterfly in the garden; and searching for fairies under the gnome house.

-In 2020, we are so pleased to operate our program almost entirely outdoors and have incorporated outdoor classroom extension areas with tents, as well as a communal garden studio, where children and teachers come together to create, collaborate, investigate, and play!
+During the pandemic, we are so grateful for the ability to operate our program outdoors as much as possible.
+In 2020, we incorporated outdoor classroom extension areas with tents, as well as a communal garden studio, where children and teachers come together to create, collaborate, investigate, and play!

 Every day at CNS, children have opportunities to create and work with art materials in various styles, applications, and provocations.
 Easels are always available and typically at least one table activity is devoted to working with creative art materials.
 Children have open-ended, process-driven opportunities to work with many different styles of paint, mediums, and techniques to fully experiment and explore.

 At CNS, we believe in paintings that end up in big brown splotches because all of the colors mixed together; or in collages that include recyclables and lots of tape because of a child’s vision and process; and perhaps most importantly, in always empowering the creative spirit of each individual in our community.